Union says tentative deal reached to end U.S. refinery strike

 “We salute the solidarity exhibited by our membership,” said USW International President Leo Gerard.
 “There was no way we would have won vast improvements in safety and staffing without it.”

-They added that annual wage increases would be 2.5 percent the first year, 3 percent each in years two and three, and 3.5 percent in the fourth year.
+Lead industry negotiator Royal Dutch Shell Plc, when asked about the pact, said it had nothing to add.

 Twelve refineries with a fifth of U.S. refining capacity have been hit by strikes during the last 40 days.
-Companies have responded by calling in temporary workers after 6,550 people walked off the job.
+Companies have responded by calling in temporary workers.

-Only one plant, Tesoro’s 166,000-barrel-per-day (bpd) refinery in Martinez, California, was shut by the strike as it was already undergoing maintenance when the walkout started.
-The company said it will reopen when the strike ends.

-The contract would cover refineries owned by Exxon Mobil Corp, BP Plc, Valero Energy Corp and Chevron Corp among others.
+The contract would also cover refineries owned by Exxon Mobil Corp, BP Plc, Tesoro Corp, Valero Energy Corp, Chevron Corp and other companies.

 On Wednesday, in a message to its members, the union said it was assembling its policy committee which represents the rank and file, to review proposals from industry during contract talks.